Library > Demand Gen vs. Lead Gen

 These two strategies are far from mutually exclusive; they intersect in ways that can greatly amplify a company's marketing efforts.

 As mentioned before, the two strategies take place at differing stages of the customer journey.
-Demand generation typically targets the early stages of this journey—awareness and interest.
+Demand gen typically targets the early stages of this journey—awareness and interest.
 This is foundational work to nurtures potential customers, gradually educating them and generating interest in the product or service.

 Of course, no strategy is without its hiccups.
 Demand gen can sometimes feel like throwing a party where you’re not sure if anyone’s going to show up.
 You put out a ton of great content, but it can be hard to see the immediate payoff.
 The impact often lies in long-term brand recognition and loyalty, which can make it tough to measure short-term success.